shd101wyy/k/pages/project_ideas.md

 #### Color

-<span style="color:green;">Green projects</span> are primarily coding projects and don't require much theoretical background to get started.
+<span style="color:#4CAF50;">Green projects</span> are primarily coding projects and don't require much theoretical background to get started.

-<span style="color:blue;">Blue projects</span> are like green projects, except require more theoretical background and theoretical insights.
+<span style="color:#2196F3;">Blue projects</span> are like green projects, except require more theoretical background and theoretical insights.
 These projects may require you to read a paper or two.

-<span style="color:red;">Red projects</span> are potential research directions but are too large and complex for GSoC.
+<span style="color:#F44336;">Red projects</span> are potential research directions but are too large and complex for GSoC.
 They are included to give a flavor of future directions of our work.

 #### Scale